tobyqin/testcube/README.md

 General to say, there are 3 steps to use TestCube:

-1. Deploy a TestCube server
+1. Deploy a TestCube server.
-2. Install TestCube client to upload test results files (*.xml)
+2. Install TestCube client to upload test results files. (*.xml)
-3. View and analyze runs from TestCube dashboard
+3. View and analyze runs from TestCube website.

-TestCube is built on Python, but do not limit clients and users are Python must.
+TestCube is built on Python, but do not limit clients and users must on Python.

 ### Project Links